 I also prefer using a slightly camouflaged fishing line that matches the color of the water I am fishing in.
 Mostly, such a color would be greenish or brownish.

 For your hooklink, you can use a 6 lb fluorocarbon line, as such a line will basically become invisible in the water and on the surface, which is crucial for cranky chub, especially close to your hookbait.

 As previously stated, a hooklink length of roughly 30 to 50 inches is recommended.
 You can tie it to your mainline with a blood knot:

 Last but not least, you will need a big and strong hook to be able to catch river chub, as they have rather large and wide mouths.

 I would go for a size 2 to 4 wide gape carp hook, such as the Korda Wide Gape.
-A super quality and super strong hook that will not disappoint, ever!
+A high-quality and super strong hook that will not disappoint!

 Can You Catch Chub on The Surface at Night?

 Most certainly, Chub can be very active at night and do not really fear exposing themselves on or close to the surface when it’s dark.
 On the contrary, the darkness can actually provide them with the so comfortable cover they crave to start feeding more confidently.

 Of course, you should avoid using your headlamp as much as you possibly can and cast out in complete darkness, whenever possible.
 Try to only switch it on when you are actually fighting a chub and are close to netting it, as light can definitely spook them for good.